robertsala/HRStudio360/replit.md

 The frontend is a React 18 single-page application (SPA) built with TypeScript and Vite.
 State management relies on React Context for authentication and theming, with component-level state managed via hooks.
 Wouter handles client-side routing, with authentication guards for protected routes.
 The UI is modular, featuring over 60 modal components managed by `Dashboard.tsx` for visibility and communication.
 Styling uses Tailwind CSS with dark mode support, and custom CSS animations for celebrations.
 Internationalization is implemented via i18next, supporting English and Spanish.

+**TanStack Query Configuration**: The app uses TanStack Query v5 for data fetching with a default query function configured in `src/lib/queryClient.ts` that automatically fetches from backend API endpoints.
+The `apiRequest` helper function is exported for mutations.

 ### Backend Architecture

 The backend consists of an Express.js server running on port 5000, integrated with Vite.
 It provides a RESTful API for all HR functionalities across 29 database tables.
 The API interacts with the database through an `IStorage` interface, implemented by `DbStorage` using Drizzle ORM for type-safe queries.
 Authentication has been fully migrated to the Express backend, handling login, logout, and session management.